Lindawa40/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 11-counting directories and sub directories in current directory script 12-displaying 10 newest files from newest to oldest script 13-listing words then sorting and printing words that appear only once
+script 11-counting directories and sub directories in current directory script 12-displaying 10 newest files from newest to oldest script 13-listing words then sorting and printing words that appear only once script 14-Display lines containing the pattern “root” from the file